 21. Florida Atlantic University – FAU Online

 Florida Atlantic University’s online MSN degree program is available from the Lynn College of Nursing in either online or face-to-face formats.
 Those who enroll will experience a program with a design that offers clinical experience, leadership, and teaching skills necessary for students to excel in their chosen field.
-The philosophy behind each course in the curriculum has a design with specific intentions to meet the student’s busy schedule.
+The philosophy behind each course in the curriculum has a design with specific intentions to meet the student’s busy schedules.
 Each of the nursing degree programs available through Florida Atlantic University’s Christine E. Lynn College of Nursing receives accreditation from the Commission on Collegiate Nursing Education.

-Florida Atlantic University began in 1961 with the intention of providing opportunity in South Florida, where there was no public university.
+Florida Atlantic University began in 1961 with the intention of providing opportunities in South Florida, where there was no public university.
 According to U.S. News & World Report, FAU offers one of the nation’s Best Online Graduate Nursing Programs.
 A strong up-and-coming institution, FAU has become known nationally for its diversity and its impact on social mobility, providing a wide variety of students with the means to improve their careers and social standing through education.
 One of the nation’s best BSN to MSN programs is just one example.

 22. Old Dominion University – ODU Online

 Old Dominion University’s online MSN degree program provides no shortage of options, with 6 concentrations.
 Their School of Nursing is known for its leadership in the utilization of technologies for distance learning regarding course delivery for their graduate programs.
 Students can embrace learning critical health assessments and cultural health competency skills thanks to a long-standing partnership with the Eastern Virginia Medical School.
-MSN degree options include Family Nurse Practitioner, Pediatric Nurse Practitioner, Neonatal Nurse Practitioner, Nurse Administrator, Nurse Midwifery, and Clinical Nurse Specialist.
+MSN degree options include Family Nurse Practitioner, Pediatric Nurse Practitioner, Neonatal Nurse Practitioner, Nurse Administrator, Nurse-Midwifery, and Clinical Nurse Specialist.

 Old Dominion University was founded in 1930 as an extension campus for the College of William & Mary, but ODU has far outgrown its parent – more than 25,000 students are currently enrolled.
 Thanks to its early adoption of distance learning, ODU has become one of the nation’s foremost names in online higher education, including one of U.S. News & World Report’s top-ranked online graduate nursing programs.
 The university embraces core values including being student-centered, stewardship, collaboration, diversity, integrity, quality work, and accountability.